QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 The crux of the platform is a **QuestTrain** - a community-built, composable train of thought.
 In the simplest case, a train is just a series of questions - users add questions and link them up.
 Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery.

 At this point, you may be wondering, "where are the answers?"
-It may seem weird to build a search engine with no answers, but our hypothesis is that questions (and specifically how questions lead to one another) are far more useful in a creative or generative setting.
-Plus, QuestTrain is not really a search engine or Q&A forum - it's more like a playground for discovery.
-Specifically, QuestTrains are designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
+It may seem weird to build a search engine with no answers, but our hypothesis is that questions (and specifically how questions lead to one another) are far more useful in a creative or discovery setting.
+Plus, QuestTrain is not a search engine or Q&A forum.
+Specifically, QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
 Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses, and making connections.

-To ground our questions, we provide two additional primitives that can be attached to QuestTrains: data carts and actions. **Data carts** are the placeholders we reserve for data to feed in - the standard-format primary-source information that is relevant to making decisions on our questions.
+To ground our questions, we provide two additional primitives that can be attached to QuestTrains: data carts and actions. **Data carts** are the placeholders we reserve for data - the standard-format primary-source information that is relevant to making decisions on our questions.
 For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays. **Actions** are automations (APIs and webhooks) that can be triggered based on information in those data carts.
 These primitives help turn QuestTrain ideas into executable "programs," and turn the whole network into an interpretable and testable model of the world.

 # What can you do?